 Ollas for indoor plants are valuable tools to help keep plants watered.
 Ollas can be bought at any gardening store, but if you prefer the hands-on approach.
 They can be made at home and are relatively helpful to ensure your plants get enough water daily.

-Terracotta pots, saucers, a small amount of cement, sand, and mounting putty is all you need to grab to make an Olla at home.
+Terracotta pots, saucers, a small amount of cement, sand, and mounting putty is all you need to grab.

 What Exactly is an Ollas